Skip to content

 typescript

-import { orderContract, notificationContract } from './contracts';
+import { orderContract, notificationContract } from "./contracts";

 export const orderWorkflow = declareWorkflow({

-workflowName: 'processOrder',
+workflowName: "processOrder",

 contract: orderContract,

-implementation: async (context, input) => {
+implementation: async ({ executeChildWorkflow }, input) => {

 // Child workflow from another contract

-const notifyResult = await context.executeChildWorkflow(
+const notifyResult = await executeChildWorkflow(notificationContract, "sendOrderConfirmation", {

 workflowId: `notify-${input.orderId}`,

-args: { orderId: input.orderId }
+args: { orderId: input.orderId },

 return notifyResult.match({

-Ok: () => Result.Ok({ status: 'completed' }),
+Ok: () => Result.Ok({ status: "completed" }),

-Error: (error) => Result.Error({
+Error: (error) =>

-type: 'NotificationFailed',
+type: "NotificationFailed",

 }),